-There are huge differences in synthetic and natural vitamin E and it's not just the cost.
+There are HUGE differences in synthetic and natural vitamin E and it's not just the cost.

 The common, synthetic version of vitamin E is actually created from petrochemicals and most of us know that petrochemicals are harmful to our skin .
 Synthetic E is often listed as ‘Tocopheryl Acetate’, the ‘Tocopheryl’ prefix indicates the vitamin E and the acetate indicates acetic acid.

 This particular formula is favorited by many mainstream vitamin companies for its cost effectiveness (read ‘cheap’), and ability to last longer than natural E.

 Natural Vitamin E is so important in protecting skin cells and membranes from environmental damage.
 This protection extends to preventing damage to the skin from UV rays, pollutants and the effects of ageing.

 The d-alpha-tocopherol in Vitamin E also protects against tissue damage, which helps to reduce the appearance of wrinkles!!!